Jackbruce0/xed/README.txt

 	Cannot recognize use of EQU directive.

 	BYTE and WORD directives.
-		- Works sometimes
+		- Only BYTE works at end of a text record if 1 byte is left and it is not a format 1 instruction
+		- Can not recognize WORD

+	Immediate addressing prioritizes use of SYMBOLS over direct values
+		- ex) #0 may be written as #FIRST
+		- No way to distinguish these cases from a dissasemblers point of view

+	Cannot recognize use of Literals
+		- Only recognizes literal pools, but can not recognize the calling of literals as operands

+	Default literal pool appears before END directive, as opposed to afterwards

 Lessons Learned

-	-Improved knowledge of the C programming language (1st time using this language was with a1).
+	- Improved knowledge of the C programming language (1st time using this language was with a1).
-	-Maintaining organization and good programming practices on a large project like this is very challenging.
+	- Maintaining organization and good programming practices on a large project like this is very challenging.
 		The need for a detailed design document was made apparent during this project.
-	-There are some things that a disassembler can't do with certainty (some of which are mentioned above).
+	- There are some things that a disassembler can't do with certainty (some of which are mentioned above).
-	-Reverse engineering is hard!
+	- Reverse engineering is hard!
 We felt overwhelmed at certain points of this project.